William Kassouf: Life

 Kassouf was born on 19 December 1981 in London.
 Initially pursuing a career as a lawyer, he later switched to poker full-time.
-Kassouf grew his bankroll (wealth) playing at Grosvenor Casino The Victoria in London, and chose to pursue a professional career in 2013.
-His first significant tournament cash came at the 2009 Irish Poker Tour €3200 + 300 NLH in a 6th-place finish for €100,800.
+Kassouf built his bankroll playing at Grosvenor Casino The Victoria in London, and chose to pursue a professional career in 2013.
+His first significant tournament cash came at the 2009 Irish Poker Tour €3200 + 300 NLH, with a 6th-place finish for €100,800.

 Kassouf first gained notoriety for his playstyle in the 2016 WSOP Main Event where he finished 17th, cashing for $338,288.
-In 2018, he was accused of pocketing a £100 chip, which he later apologised for.
+In 2018, on a night out at a casino, he was accused of stealing a £100 chip from one of his friends whilst playing roulette, for which he later apologised.
 In the 2025 WSOP Main Event Kassouf finished 33rd and cashed for $300,000.
 His elimination was met with applause from others at the table and jeers from spectators following an outburst in which he insulted his opponent.
-He continued ranting in post-elimination interviews, leading to him getting banned from the rest of the 2025 series.
+He continued ranting in post-elimination interviews, leading to his getting banned from the rest of the 2025 series.